What makes nonholonomic integrators work?: Introduction

-\item We show that a subset of nonholonomically coupled systems (that includes the classical test problems) are foliations over reversible integrable systems (\autoref{prop:fibrevinteg}).
+\item We show that a subset of nonholonomically coupled systems (that includes the classical test problems) are foliations over reversible integrable systems (\autoref{prop:fibrevinteg}, \autoref{sec:reversibility}, \autoref{sec:fibrations_over_int_sys}).
 We thereby obtain a new family of reversible integrable nonholonomic systems that extends existing systems.

-\item We use the result in \autoref{prop:fibrevinteg} together with reversible KAM theorem to give a rigorous explanation of the excellent long-time behaviour of nonholonomic integrators observed experimentally (\autoref{sec:KAM}).
+\item We use the result in \autoref{prop:fibrevinteg} together with reversible KAM theorem to explain the excellent long-time behaviour of nonholonomic integrators observed experimentally (\autoref{sec:KAM}).

-\item We propose new test problems for nonholonomic integrators (\autoref{sec:numerical_examples}).
+\item We propose new, perturbed test problems for nonholonomic integrators (\autoref{sec:nonholexamples}).
 While still integrable, these problems are not reversible and therefore avoid experimental bias.

 \item We carry out numerical experiments with five commonly used nonholonomic integrators on both reversible (biased) and non-reversible (unbiased) test problems (\autoref{sec:numerical_examples}).
-The behaviour in the numerical simulations is consistent with our predictions from the theory, with the exception of one method: the leap-frog method yields good long-time behaviour on one unbiased problem that cannot be explained by our theory.
+The behaviour in the numerical simulations is consistent with our predictions from the theory (\autoref{sub:explanation}).
+(One of the methods still yields good long-time behaviour on one of the unbiased problems without explanation, but this method fails for other test problems.)

 \end{itemize}